Manele: Subject matter and style

 Manele are widely criticized for their lyrical content, which often consists of boasts about the singer's supposed sex appeal, intellect, wealth, social status, and superiority over so-called "enemies".
 Many singers use bad grammar, repetitive and simplistic rhymes suitable for chanting and are sometimes vulgar and/or misogynistic.
 Singers sometimes make trilling or yelling sounds during instrumental parts of their songs, an aspect that has been parodied many times.

 Some manele also have music videos, of which many are of poor quality while others are recorded in nightclubs or during private parties.

 Manele composers and players also use the term "oriental music" or "party music" for their creation, and consider their music a sub-genre of traditional, folk Roma music.

 Traditional Roma music is usually played on classical instruments by a live band (taraf) of lăutari and has classical lyrics, while manele is usually sung by only one performer using modern instruments (generally synthesizers) as backup.
 Most manele are recorded in small recording studios, owned by the singer himself or by a group of singers, since major recording labels refuse to contract them.
-However, there are some exceptions: for example, Stana Izbaşa and Nicu Paleru sing live, often with traditional instruments.
+However, there are some exceptions: for example, Stana Izbașa and Nicu Paleru sing live, often with traditional instruments.